 How to Apply: Students must submit a brief essay (maximum 250 words) to Academic Program Coordinator – Amy Wickham – describing the courses in which they are enrolled and their interests in mining by January 15 for the spring competition to the Department of Earth Sciences in the Faculty of Science.

 Individuals will be chosen based on their application letter and degree of interest/participation in mining studies and the mining field.
 A selection committee in Earth Sciences, in consultation with a representative from Engineering, will select the recipient.

 Awarded to an undergraduate student in the Honors Specialization in Geophysics who is travelling to a scientific conference to present their thesis research.
 The recipient will be selected by a committee consisting of at least one geophysicist and an ES 4490E undergraduate thesis coordinator.
-Apply to the Undergraduate Chair by March 31 of each year.
 Academic standing is the principal criterion in the selection of successful candidates.

-How to apply: Applicants must submit their accepted conference abstract to the Academic Program Coordinator, Department of Earth Sciences.
+How to apply: Applicants must submit their accepted conference abstract to the Academic Program Coordinator, Department of Earth Sciences by March 31.

 How to Apply: A one-page statement describing why the applicant wishes to pursue a career in the mining and mineral exploration industry (e.g., mineral exploration, environmental remediation, etc.) must be submitted by September 30 to the Academic Program Coordinator in the Department of Earth Sciences.

 Value: 1 at $1,500 Effective: 2018-2019 to 2019-2020 academic years inclusive